 An operating segment is a component of the Group and engages in business activities from which it may earn revenues and incur expenses.
-An operating segment's operating results are reviewed regularly by the Board and Managing Director to make decisions about resources to be allocated to the segment and assess its performance, and for which discrete financial information is available.
+The Board and Managing Director regularly review an operating segment's results to make decisions about resources to be allocated to the segment and assess its performance, and for which discrete financial information is available.